rya-sge/access-denied/_posts/2024-08-20-solana-smart-contract-basic-security.md

 isMath: false
 ---

-This article is a summary of the video [Security: Writing Secure Solana Programs](https://www.youtube.com/watch?v=Qkf9QwSfHAM) By Ackee Blockchain Security.
+This article is a summary of the video [Security: Writing Secure Solana Programs](https://www.youtube.com/watch?v=Qkf9QwSfHAM) by Ackee Blockchain Security.
 This video is the lecture 6 of their cursus *School of Solana Season 5*.

 You can also find the written version on [GitHub](https://github.com/Ackee-Blockchain/school-of-solana/tree/master/6.lesson#signer-authorization).